shubham-819/AudioBookPython/README.md

 This is a Python backend service that provides APIs to:
 1. Fetch novel names from a public Google Document
-2. Fetch chapters for a specific novel from pandanovel.org
+2. Fetch chapters for a specific novel from novelfire.net
-3. Fetch content of a specific chapter from pandanovel.org
+3. Fetch content of a specific chapter
 4. Convert text to speech using Edge TTS

-## Setup
+## Local Development Setup

 1. Install dependencies:
 ```bash